Florida vs. Michigan: Sportsbook promo codes, odds, spread, over/under - December 19

 Florida vs. Michigan: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 19

-The Florida Gators (7-3) hope to continue a three-game winning run when they visit the Michigan Wolverines (6-5) at 7:00 PM ET on Tuesday, December 19, 2023 at Spectrum Center.
-The game airs on ESPN.
+The Florida Gators (7-3) will try to extend a three-game winning run when visiting the Michigan Wolverines (6-5) on Tuesday, December 19, 2023 at Spectrum Center.
+It airs at 7:00 PM ET on ESPN.

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Florida vs. Michigan matchup.
+You will find odds, spreads, over/unders and more across multiple sportsbooks for the Florida vs. Michigan matchup in this article.

 Florida vs. Michigan Game Info